ati-ozgur/course-python/course-content/python-hello-world.md

 ## comments

 If we want to some of the writing to be not interpreted (executed) by python, we should use comments.
-Comments are ignore by python.
+Comments are ignored by python interpreter.
 See below example for comments.